DylanLiTR/DylanLiTR/README.md

 ## ✌️ Hi, I'm Dylan

 Thanks for checking out my github!
-I'm a freshman computer science student at the University of Waterloo.
+I'm a computer science student at the University of Waterloo.

 #### ✍ Recent Projects

-* Rapidtype, a simple Discord bot for testing typing speed using quotes
-* Spotify music recommender in Python
+* Flappy Golf 3D

 #### 🧠 What I'm Learning

-* C++
 * Unity